elm-city-craftworks/course-001/PART_1.md

 working correctly -- the screen output for human consumption is optional.

 **STEP 4:** Work your way through implementing some or all of the other use cases listed in step 1.
-Start by adding an acceptance test, then implement the correct behavior in the `ruby-ls` script.
-For ideas on how to write your tests, see the [RCat acceptance tests](https://gist.github.com/sandal/1293709) from the assigned article.
+Start by uncommenting an acceptance test in `ls_tests.rb`, then implement the correct behavior in the `ruby-ls` script.

 Remember that you'll want to emulate the machine readable output of `ls` rather than just the console-based output.

-**STEP 5:** If you didn't already check for exit codes for successful and unsuccessful uses of the `ruby-ls` command, add a test for them now and then implement command termination behavior that matches how `ls` works on your system.
+Also keep in mind that your exit codes will need to match that of `ls` for successful and failed executions in order to pass the tests.

 *If you get stuck or have questions about this exercise, file a ticket in our Github tracker.
 If you'd like a code review, please submit a pull request with